Pusher Alternative. Same Protocol. Cloudflare's Edge.

 What the migration looks like

 The change is at the configuration layer.
-You point your existing real-time client at the Vask host and supply Vask credentials.
-Your channel names, event names, payload shapes, presence semantics, and auth flow stay exactly the same.
-The Laravel example below is illustrative.
-The same pattern works for any framework with a Pusher SDK; framework-specific recipes for Rails, Next.js, Django, Express and FastAPI are next on the list.
+Point your existing real-time client and server SDK at the Vask host and supply Vask credentials.
+The Laravel example below is illustrative; there are also framework-specific recipes for Laravel, Rails, Next.js, and Django.

 Pusher → Vask · Laravel